The Happy Puppy Site

 It goes without saying that you should avoid the last category, otherwise known as puppy farmers.
 Some puppy farmers may be farming on a small scale, and some may have immaculate premises.

 The size of the enterprise or the degree of squalor is not what defines a puppy farm.
-That is down to the motive of the breeder and the treatment of her breeding bitches.
+That is down to the motive of the breeder and the treatment of her breeding female dogs.

-A person that breeds from a bitch who lives as a family pet or has a good life as a well cared for working dog, is not a puppy farmer because they make a few pounds from their puppies.
-A puppy farmer keeps bitches whose sole purpose in life is to make more dogs.
+A person that breeds from a female dog who lives as a family pet or has a good life as a well cared for working dog, is not a puppy farmer because they make a few pounds from their puppies.
+A puppy farmer keeps female dogs whose sole purpose in life is to make more dogs.

 Experienced breeders